 The Hifime S2 is a very high-performance 32 Bit stereo DAC featuring the patented 32-bit HyperStream II DAC architecture and Time Domain Jitter Eliminator. t’s more powerful with 49mW of output to 32 ohm and can drive most headphones and also line level loads (preamps and amplifiers).

-We have constructed this DAC to use interchangable cables so that you can use it with any device without adaptors.
+We have constructed this DAC to use interchangeable cables so that you can use it with any device without adaptors.
 The DAC has a microUSB female connector, and we have available cables to connect to:

 - Regular USB Type-A (computers any most devices)

 - USB-C (newer phones and computers)

 - Lightning (iPhone) – unfortunately the lightning connection requires a proprietary Apple chip to be included inside the cable, which makes it quite expensive.
 Still it’s a great way to be able get use this ES9038q2m DAC with iDevices.

 - The S2 also works with the original Apple Lightning cable ($29 from Apple), then you’ll also need a type-A cable to connect to the lightning cable